East Midlands Electricity: History

-The post-war period was one of fast growth for the electricity industry.
-The pre-war National Grid system was vastly expanded, and many new power stations were opened across the region.
-One major customer was British Rail: when the West Coast Main Line was electrified in the 1960s, and the East Coast Main Line in the 1980s, the electricity boards were required to supply the lines passing through their territory with electricity direct from the National Grid.
-The amount of electricity, in GWh, sold by East Midlands Electricity Board was:
+The post-war period one of fast growth for the electricity industry.
+The pre-war National Grid system vastly expanded, and many new power stations were opened across the region.
+One major customer British Rail: when the West Coast Main Line electrified in the 1960s, and the East Coast Main Line in the 1980s, the electricity boards were required to supply the lines passing through their territory with electricity direct from the National Grid.

+Existing electricity suppliers taken over at nationalisation

+The Electricity (Allocation of Undertakings to Area Boards) Order 1948 (SI 1948/484) transferred the electricity business of the following local authorities and private companies to the new board effective 31 March 1948.